 5. Use the Cash Budget System

 Obviously the best way to get out of debt is to spend less money so you can pay off your loans.
 But spending less can be easier said than done.
 One of the most effective ways to budget to eliminate debt is using the cash budget system.
-This is where you place a predetermined amount of money in different envelopes labeled with different spending categories.
-For example, $100 per month for retail/clothes shopping, $200 per month for going out/entertainment, etc. Anytime you spend within a category, the money must come from the corresponding envelope.
+This is where you place a predetermined amount of money in different envelopes (or bank accounts) labeled with different spending categories.
+For example, $100 per month for retail/clothes shopping, $200 per month for going out/entertainment, etc. Anytime you spend within a category, the money must come from the corresponding envelope or bank account.
 When the money is out, it’s all out, and you can’t overspend.

 Sign up to get tax and bookkeeping hacks for entrepreneurs delivered straight to your inbox twice a month!